10 Reasons You Can’t Stop Sneezing—and What You Can Do About It

 It’s the smog

 Outdoor pollution can cause sneezing because pollutants’ tiny particles can easily be sucked up into your nasal cavity, says Dr. Wolbert.
 And, just like in allergies, your nose wants these things out—stat!—hence, the achoo.
 Unfortunately, air pollution can make allergens more potent, and worsen your symptoms or provoke new allergies, points out preliminary research in 2015, presented at an American Chemical Society meeting.
 There’s not much you can do to change the outdoors, but you need help in how to stop chronic sneezing.
 If this sounds like you, see a board-certified allergist who can help you put together an action plan.
+(That might include buying an air purifier for smoke to keep your indoor air quality high.)

 Your house is stuffy